 The sewers in the station area also have a different water texture.
 There is also some strange shadow that looks like a bug:

-The glass walkway above the Twinkle Park entrance looks less vibrant because the glass was redesigned to use a different model with different UVs and a texture that is used on almost all glass surfaces in SADX.
+The glass walkway above the Twinkle Park entrance looks less colorful because the glass was redesigned to use a different model with different normals and a texture that is used on almost all glass surfaces in SADX.
 The environment mapping effect on the planet decoration was replaced with a solid texture, making it look like a ball.
 In addition, parts of the Twinkle Park entrance building no longer light up at night:

 Here’s a closer look at the reflections.
 Note how the environment mapping effect is less vibrant on the Gamecube: